 More information on the psychological, social, spiritual and relational effects of spiritual betrayal can be found in the Recovery section of the site.

-Note: Don't be put off by the use of the "cult" word.
-On this site we use the term in reference to how a group functions, not its beliefs.
+Note on the "cult" word: On this site we use the term in reference to how a group functions, not its beliefs.
 And yes, even churches that begin with orthodox beliefs can veer off into cultic practices.
 For more about the "C" word, read here »»

 "Spiritual Abuse" by David Henke, on the Watchman Fellowship website, describes five common characteristics of spiritually abusive groups, and gives a Biblical response.
 It briefly details several serious effects of spiritual abuse, and how to approach recovery.

-Does the Assembly fall into the category of a "spiritually abusive" group?
+The Geftakys Assembly was a high-demand church.
+Was it spiritually abusive?
 The excellent article, The Bible and Spiritual Abuse, by Ron Henzel, begins with a discussion of the problem with the word "abuse."
 He says,

 It is safe to say that we live in a culture which frequently (and ironically) abuses the word 'abuse.'
 One of the most common ways this has been done has been by incorrectly locating the meaning of the word "abuse" in the perception of mistreatment, rather than mistreatment itself.